Back to Blog

 Product Trainer GUARDIAN RFID

-I’m Off Duty, do my Actions Still Matter?
+Do Off Duty Actions Still Matter?

-From the second you enter the view of the public while in uniform, you represent your agency from that point forward.
-Even when you take off your uniform and wear your daily clothes, you still are remembered as someone who works in your jail or prison facility and will still be expected to represent your team.
+From the second you enter the public eye while in uniform, you represent your agency.
+Even when you take off your uniform and wear your daily clothes, you are still remembered as someone who works in your correctional facility and will still be expected to represent your team.
 The public identifies you as a hand-selected representative of the sheriff, chief, or warden and holds your agency head accountable for your actions.
-It may seem a bit harsh knowing that you will always be held to high expectations, but it actually isn’t that far off how you would represent yourself on a daily basis anyway.
-For example, when you go to the grocery store where you’re confident you won’t run into anyone you know, you will still be respectful to everyone else in the store.
-You *hopefully* wouldn’t run in the doors screaming and throwing around egg cartons just because you knew nobody would recognize you.
-Point being, regardless of where you go or what you do, if you have integrity, it shouldn’t be a problem representing your facility with and without your uniform.
+It may seem a bit harsh knowing that you will always be held to high expectations, but it actually isn’t that far off how you would represent yourself daily anyway.

 I made every effort to make no stops on the way to or from work while in uniform.
 If I knew I had to make a stop, I would bring a change of clothes and change before I left the facility.
 As a supervisor, I had the unfortunate task of having to apologize to a member of the public on multiple occasions for the actions of my fellow team members for loudly cursing in a convenience store or demanding discounts at a restaurant.
 Personally, I treated every interaction with the public as if my sheriff was standing right behind me.
 That genuine behavior brought relatively few sour grapes throughout my career.
 Was it always easy to take the high road, especially when getting yelled at for something that I didn’t do?
-No, it wasn’t easy, but I could always go back to the sheriff and say, “Boss, I handled it with respect”.
+No, it wasn’t easy, but I could always go back to the sheriff and say, 'Boss, I handled it with respect.'
 Today, more than ever, we are placed in the public eye.
 Stay true to your values and morals at all times, and it will be hard for someone to misrepresent you.

 Chris Riedmueller